 Athletics Excellence Center

-The building exterior framing is almost complete and interior framing is underway.
-The glass curtain wall is being installed and underground utilities are scheduled to be completed by mid- March.
+The building exterior is completed and interior finish work continues through the summer.
+The building utilities are connected with outside site work starting in June.
+The building is scheduled to be completed by the middle of September for the start of the Fall 2020 quarter.
 This new facility will be home to all student athletes for training, practice, sports medicine and academics.
 Follow along with the progress on both of our live webcams from Softball and Leavey.
 This building is scheduled to open in Summer of 2020.

 Sobrato Campus for Discovery and Innovation

-The exterior wall panels for the new Sobrato Campus for Discovery & Innovation (SCDI) are completed.
-The building roof is under construction and the installation of exterior windows will continue through May.
-Interior work for fire sprinkler systems, framing and preparation for building mechanical systems is underway.
-Crews will start working until 11PM to install acoustic material inside the building.
+The building exterior walls and windows for the new Sobrato Campus for Discovery & Innovation (SCDI) are substaintally completed.
+The building roof tiles are being installed and interior construction will continue through the summer.
 SCDI will be the new home for both the School of Engineering and the College of Arts and Science in this integrative and collaborative new facility.
 Follow the construction progress on the live webcams from the Learning Commons and Bergin Hall.

 Check out our latest news!